-Certain settings of the FLAT runner can be configured using environment variables.
+Certain settings of the FLAT server can be configured using environment variables.
 The chapter Defining Env Vars in the Cookbook provides information on how to set environment variables.

 FLAT_SERVER_ROLE: This setting is typically used to distinguish production systems from staging or development servers.
 Its value is accessible in the